Alex Neinast, LCMHC-A, CRC

 Approach

-Alex's approach is collaborative and integrative, grounded in the belief that you are inherently whole and deserve to live a life of integrity, on your own terms.
-She draws from Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), psychodynamic perspectives, and integrative methods tailored to each client — balancing understanding with practical application.
-Therapy often focuses on developing insight, strengthening resilience, and building tools that support long-term well-being.
+Her work is grounded in the belief that individuals are inherently whole and capable of meaningful change and growth on their own terms.
+She draws from evidence-based approaches including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), psychodynamic perspectives, and integrative approaches, with an emphasis on balancing insight with practical application in daily life.

 Background